-We must take up 2 references for anyone working with children and young people at the Free.
-The can be done by post, email, or phone (with records kept at the time) These records can be managed by Sheila or Lesley.
-Once your applicant has filled in the application form, pass the form to Lesley or Sheila who will take up the references.
+We must take up 2 references for anyone working with children and young people at Frinton Free Church.
+The can be done by post, email, or phone (with records kept at the time) These records can be managed by Sheila or The Children's Worker.
+Once your applicant has filled in the application form, pass the form to The Children's Worker or Sheila who will take up the references.